backprop-ai/slate/source/index.html.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="kiri-model-api">Kiri Model API v1.0.0</h1>
+<h1 id="kiri-api">Kiri API v1.0.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Welcome to our API documentation!
 Things to note:

-  - Most endpoints can take both single and batched requests.
+  - Most task endpoints can take both single and batched requests.
 This is so you can save time on round trip times speed up your inference when working with more data.
 The different `body` and `response` variants are shown in the respective `single` and `batch` schemas.

   - All endpoints require authentication with your API key in the `x-api-key` header.

-  - Some endpoints may have multiple `model` options.
+  - Some task endpoints may have multiple `model` options.
 This is useful to know if your task is in a language other than English.

   - Every account gets `2000` seconds of free inference every month.
 Seconds are calculated only for compute time when using the endpoints.